yelicoder/spring-jpa/README.md

   * Query q = em.createQuery ("Select r from Registration r")
     * SQL will be: "Select * from Registration"

-* @JsonManagedReference
-  * when converting to Json, just one level, do not cascading
-* @JsonBackReference
+* @JsonManagedReference: including the annotated as part of Json
+* @JsonBackReference: not including the annotated as part of Json
 * @RestController: method return type will be ResponseBody
 * Projection
   * Presents objects to the UI